Our People

 Nina Vidović - Secretary

+Nina is a senior science communicator at the Natural Hazards Commission, where she works with researchers to tell stories of how science and research is helping New Zealand prepare for its natural hazards.
 She studied biology and maths at Canada's University of Waterloo, during which she worked in toxicology, genomics and physiology labs before realising she much preferred writing about other people's research over doing it herself.
 This led her to a career in comms and a Masters of Science in Society from Te Herenga Waka –Victoria University of Wellington.
 She loves helping researchers bring their science to new audiences.

-Mike Kilpatrick - Treasurer
+Jodie Evans - Treasurer

 Catherine Kirby